junyanz/MCILBoost/README.md

 * MIL-Boost [Viola et al. 2006]: set c = 1
 * MCIL-Boost [1] [2]: set c &gt; 1

-The core of this package is a command line interface written in C++.
+The core of this package is a command-line interface written in C++.
 Various Matlab helper functions are provided to help users easily train/test MCIL-Boost model, perform cross-validation, and evaluate the performance.